carl-sl-li/WAFrulegroupCustomResource/README.md

 **There are 3 main resources types to be constructed in subscribe_rulegroup.yaml template:**

-a) Custom::Resource (AssociateWAFRulesGroup) : Custom resource which passes WebACLid, RulesProperty to ServiceToken which reference to the Lambda fucntion.
+a) Custom::Resource (AssociateWAFRulesGroup) : Custom resource which passes WebACLid, RulesProperty to ServiceToken which reference to the Lambda function.

 b) AWS::Lambda::Function (WAFRuleGroupLambda): Lambda code which will receive the "ResourceProperties" via Custom Resource and process it using AWS "WebACLUpdate" API call and INSERT, UPDATE or DELETE rule group to WAF web acl as a custom resource.